rishichawda/rishikc.com/src/content/blog/native-app-emulator-android-mac-linux-ios-install-command-line/index.md

 ### Step 3: Install platform and build tools required for React Native.

 Now we can go ahead and set-up platform and build tools to help us in creating and running our virtual device in android emulator.
+We will use the `sdkmanager` that we just downloaded to our system as a part of `android-sdk`.

 To do this, open your terminal and run the following command :